GrapesJS/grapesjs/README.md

 ### Configuration

-For now I only show up some general settings, for more details check source or demo
+For now I only show up some general settings, for more details check source or demo.
+Examples will be available soon

 ```js
 var config = {